scupit/json-to-cmake-rewrite/README.md

 **Tag:** `"output": {output objects}`.

 Outputs include executables, static libraries, and shared libraries.
-Each ouptut item is required to have a defined type and headers and/or sources.
+Each output item is required to have a defined type and headers and/or sources.
 However, these can be inherited in various ways.

 Here's an example of the output most common use case: